AdvancedPhotonSource/cohere/docs/source/config_data.rst

+.. _config_dt:

 ===========
 config_data
 ===========
-| The "config_data" file defines parameters needed to format data.
-The input is a data file obtained in the preparation phase.
+| The "config_data" file defines parameters needed to format data for phasing.
+The input is an instrument corrected data file obtained in the beamline preprocessing phase.

 Parameters
 ==========
 - data_dir:
+| Optional, defaults to <experiment_dir>/preprocessed_data in cohere experiment directory structure.
-| Optional, defines directory that contains data.tif file with preprocessed experiment data.
-Defaults to <experiment_dir>/preprocessed_data directory.
+| Defines directory that contains data.tif file with beamline preprocessed experiment data.
 | example:
 ::

     data_dir = "/path/to/data_dir"

 - alien_alg:
+| Optional, if not defined, no alien algorithm is used.
-| Optional, name of method used to remove aliens.
+| Name of method used to remove aliens.
 Possible options are: 'block_aliens', 'alien_file', and 'AutoAlien1'.
 The 'block_aliens' algorithm will zero out defined blocks, 'alien_file' method will use given file as a mask, and 'AutoAlien1' will use auto mechanism to remove aliens.
 Each of these algorithms require different parameters, explained below.
 | example:
 ::